JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 Play defense, because the feeling when you get suckered into a bunch of work you didn't realize you signed up for... feels pretty bad.

+The words you should be saying are:
+* Not me!

 #### 30. Gratitude
 And then remember how fortunate you are and be thankful for everything you have right now.
 I think you're at a stage of your career, where slow and steady progress makes the biggest difference.
 And then what sometimes helps is after a long day at work watch some Midwest Safety[^4] youtube videos, which can help remind you how lucky you are sometimes.